Osseo man sentenced for high-speed chase and crash

 An Eau Claire County sheriff's deputy was driving west on U.S. 12 near Highway R in the town of Bridge Creek at 11:30 p.m.
 April 1 when an eastbound vehicle passed by him at speeds approaching 100 mph.

-The driver, later identified as Sturdivant, fled the vehicle on foot but was apprehended a short time later.
+The driver, later identified as Sturdivant, fled the vehicle on foot but was caught a short time later.

 Sturdivant said he ran because he was driving intoxicated and didn't have a license.